minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/adna-njuhovic/USART_requirements/non-functional_requirements.rst

    :priority: Low
    :submitted-by: Adna Njuhovic
    :modified-by:
-   :category: Functional
+   :category: Non-Functional
    :safety-asil:
    :references:
    :verification-and-validation:

 The USART module shall operate reliably in a temperature range of -40°C to 85°C.

 .. req:: label
   :id: REQ_INT3_1733001835
   :status: Draft
   :date-released:
   :priority: Low
   :submitted-by: Adna Njuhovic
   :modified-by:
-     :category: Functional
+  :category: Non-Functional
   :safety-asil:
   :references:
   :verification-and-validation:

 The USART module shall transmit and receive data with a latency of no more than 5 ms.

 .. req:: label